- Guide, WordPress development

 There are multiple methods to create WordPress websites with embedded YouTube videos.
-However, each approach has a different impact on page speed, editing capabilities, and the final content’s look.
+However, each approach has a different impact on page speed, editing capabilities, and the final look of the content.
 In most cases, embedding a video is better than uploading it directly to the media library, especially when you care about performance, storage, and responsive playback.

 To start, let’s mention a few main advantages of inserting video content on websites: